pldn/LDWizard/README.md

 ## 1. LD Wizard Project

-So far, the following LDWizard variants have been configured from the LDWiazrd Core:
+So far, the following LDWizard variants have been configured from the LDWizard Core:

 <dl>
   <dt><a href="https://github.com/netwerk-digitaal-erfgoed/LDWizard-ErfgoedWizard" target="_blank">Cultural Heritage Wizard</a></dt>